mbrewer05/csc307-team3project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## NPM Setp

+In the frontend directory, run:

+### 'npm install'

 ## Available Scripts

-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm start`